6 Strategies to Kickstart Your ESL Tutoring Side Gig

 Show up to the lesson with a one-page summary of your teaching services and what type of lesson you’re offering.
 This will demonstrate your professionalism and high level of organization.
 You can tailor this to your own lessons and conditions.

-Set up clear terms and conditions for the course
+Set clear terms and conditions for the course

-It may feel uncomfortable discussing terms like that, but it’s a policy that’s necessary for running your own clientele, and it can be complicated later on if it’s not addressed right away.
-In my opinion, doing this also shows that you’re serious about the lessons, and therefore, is a sign of professionalism.
+It may feel uncomfortable discussing terms like that, but it’s a policy that’s necessary for running your own business, and it can be complicated later on if it’s not addressed right away.
+In my opinion, doing this also shows that you’re serious about the lessons and, therefore, is a sign of professionalism.

 Discuss the student’s expectations and goals

 Be sure to ask your students why they need to learn English and what their expectations and goals are for their lessons.
 Get an idea of the things they want to focus on in the lessons, and prepare accordingly.
-Receiving feedback will not only help you help your students improve, but will also improve your own teaching skills.
+Receiving feedback will not only guide you in helping your students improve but will also improve your own teaching skills.

 Be professional